zammad/zammad-documentation/install/univention/app-settings.rst

    to trick the scripts, it might cause outages.

 If you're using the default settings, we'll empty the values of the text fields to reduce confusion.
-This is not a Bug, but a "Feature".
+This is not a bug, but a "feature".

 Using another FQDN